elisa-aleman/elisa-aleman.github.io/en/_posts/2022-06-28-pride-month.md

 <a id="gender-expression"></a>
 #### Gender expression

 Gender identity and expression are different!
-Your identity is yours to decide regardless of what clothes you wear, what makeup you wear, etc. You don't choose an appearance to fit you, you inherently will fit any appearance that you choose, because **You are You, no matter what**.
+Your identity is yours to decide regardless of what clothes you wear, what makeup you wear, etc. Your appearance doesn't define you, you inherently will fit any appearance that you choose, because **You are You, no matter what**.
 Of course people can choose an appearance that affirms their identity and makes them happy, but this is secondary to their identity.

 <a id="pronouns-and-names"></a>
 #### Pronouns and Names

 Regardless of gender, people will sometimes choose a new name or pronouns that fit them better.

 Out of respect, it's important to use the correct pronouns for everybody, as well as their chosen name.
 It's also important not to dig around and try to learn people's past names, since it's disrespectful and assumes that their identity isn't valid.
 It's only necessary to know for legal documents if the chosen name isn't legal yet.
+It's also important not to spread this information if you learn it through these means.

 Now, regarding pronouns, these are the most common: